codesnippetspro/code-snippets/readme.txt

 Yes.
 Click the checkboxes next to the snippets you want to export, and then choose **Export to PHP** from the Bulk Actions menu and click Apply.
 The generated PHP file will contain the exported snippets' code, as well as their name and description in comments.

 = Can I run network-wide snippets on a multisite installation? = You can run snippets across an entire multisite network by **Network Activating** Code Snippets through the Network Dashboard.
+You can also activate Code Snippets just on the main site, and then individually on other sites of your choice.

+= Is there anyway to add categories to snippets? = Users of Code Snippets version 1.7 and later can install the [Code Snippets Tags](http://wordpress.org/extend/plugins/code-snippets-tags) plugin for the ability to add tags to snippets, and then later filter the snippets by tag for easier organization.

 = I need help with Code Snippets =
 You can get help with Code Snippets either on the [WordPress Support Forums](http://wordpress.org/support/plugin/code-snippets/), on [GithHub](https://github.com/bungeshea/code-snippets/issues), or on [WordPress Answers](http://wordpress.stackexchange.com).